Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-6 - This scripts creates a directory "my_first_directory" inside the /tmp/ directory 7 - A script to move the file "betty" from the root of /tmp/ to /tmp/my_first_directory 8 - A script to delete the betty file inside /tmp/my_first_directory
+6 - This scripts creates a directory "my_first_directory" inside the /tmp/ directory 7 - A script to move the file "betty" from the root of /tmp/ to /tmp/my_first_directory 8 - A script to delete the betty file inside /tmp/my_first_directory 9 - This script wil delete the my_first_directory in the /tmp/ directory